prantlf/grunt-html-dom-snapshot/README.md

 Type: `Number`
 Default value: 10000

-Maximum waiting time, until a DOM node with the selector specified by the `wait` parameter appearts or disappears.
+Maximum waiting time, until a DOM node with the selector specified by the `wait` property appears or disappears.
 Taking the snapshot fails, if this time is exceeded.

 #### doctype
 Type: `String`
 Default value: '<!DOCTYPE html>'

 Sets the HTML doctype to be written to the file with the snapshot.
-The API of [webdriverio] does not support getting its value.
+[WebdriverIO API] does not support getting its value.
 HTML validators require the doctype and to make the integration with other tasks easier it can be written to the snapshot file using this option.

 #### dest
 Type: `String`